4. Maxwell eigenmode extraction of a coplanar waveguide resonator with adaptive meshing

 4.2.
 Briefing

-In this example we extract the fundamental Maxwell eigenmode of a quarter-wavelength meandered coplanar waveguide resonator.
-The resonator is formed by the ground plane and a central strip, placed on a silicon substrate.
-The structure is enclosed inside a cavity.
+In this tutorial, we extract the first two Maxwell eigenmodes of a quarter-wavelength meandered coplanar waveguide resonator.
+The resonator is formed by a ground plane and a central strip, placed on a silicon substrate.
+Several conductor crossovers are placed along the strip to connect the ground plane on both of its sides as to avoid spurious modes [1].
+Both the ground plane and the strip are modelled as sheets made of a perfect electric conductor (PEC).
+The whole structure is enclosed inside a cavity.

 4.3.
 Geometry of the problem